sjorsdonkers/toml-jai/README.md

 ok, my_struct := Toml.string_to_type(toml_string, My_Struct);
 ```
 - Read TOML directly into any (nested) struct or generic `Toml.Value`.
-- Any field not in the TOML fails unless annotated with `@TomlOptional`.
+- Any field missing in the TOML fails unless annotated with `@TomlOptional` or `#overlay` members.
 Any superfluous fields in the TOML are ignored.
 - Compile-time constants are ignored and not compared.
 - The parser assures the input is fully [TOML spec](https://toml.io/en/v1.0.0) compliant.